 He’s a relatively new hero to the game, but he has quickly become one of the best picks for both early and late game.

-His ultimate skill “Heaven’s Protection” can mitagate up to 550% of incoming damage.
-This is a huge shield, and it can turn the tides of a battle instantly.
+His ultimate skill “Heaven’s Protection” can mitigate up to 550% of incoming damage.
+This can turn the tides of a battle because all heroes on his team will instantly absorb a large amount of incoming damage.
+It can also shield the minions from Grezhul.

-- Powerful ult that can provide massive shields which absorb damage for his whole team.
+- Powerful ultimate ability that can provide massive shields which absorb damage for his whole team.

 - Damage output is very low.